Best Photo Storage and Backup Methods

 I am not starting this guide with a spiel about hard drive failure, providing a list of things you can do if that happens.
 There are many events that can cause data loss.

 Many years ago I got involved with the topic of disaster recovery.
-It’s a common phrase in IT circles nowadays, but the lid was just being lifted back in the 90s.
+It’s still a common phrase in IT circles nowadays, but the lid was just being lifted back in the 90s.

 What is a disaster?